YOUR YARD DURING POOL INSTALLATION

 - skid steer to backfill and smooth, contour and grade your yard for correct drainage

-If this equipment won’t fit, or cannot be driven to your backyard, we have to find ways to work around that.
+If this equipment doesn’t fit your backyard, we have to find ways to work around that.

 We can install a new septic system if the existing system is in the way of your new pool.
 Those 20 years of homebuilding skills Tony has come in very handy!!

-Turning your backyard into the center of your home with a gunite or fiberglass pool is super rewarding in terms of family time spent together, relaxing, and even getting more fit.
-However, if you are a person who takes great pride in perfect grass, this is going to be a hard project for you to stomach.
-We just ask for you to keep the end goal in mind and bear with us during the whole “destroying part.”
+Turning your backyard into the center of your home with a fiberglass pool is super rewarding in terms of family time spent together, relaxing, and even getting more fit.
+However, this will be a challenging project for you to stomach if you are a person who takes great pride in perfect grass.
+We ask for you to keep the end goal in mind and bear with us during the whole “destroying part.”
 Your new pool will be worth it!

-If you live in and around Louisville, Ky or Prospect, KY and you want an in-ground swimming pool, fiberglass or gunite, contact me.
+Contact us if you live in and around Louisville, Ky, or Prospect, KY, and want an in-ground swimming pool.
 We would be delighted to speak with you and evaluate your backyard.
 The best way to contact us is by clicking the bright yellow “Contact Us” button on my website.

 Thank you so much for visiting and reading!